 Does A Spinone Italiano Shed?
 Even though there is ancient documentation that may indicate otherwise, Spinoni do shed.
 The amount of shedding from one dog to the next will vary.
 Factors such as environment, health, diet, and genetic background will all contribute to differences in the amount that each dog sheds.

-Since Spinoni shedding is a given, it really comes down to managing it.
+Since Spinoni shedding is given, it really comes down to managing it.
 Brush and hand-strip your Spinone regularly and make sure you are providing proper nutrition with high-quality dog food.
-You’ll have so much fun with your Spinone you won’t even notice a little bit of hair on your clothes and furniture.
+You’ll have so much fun with your Spinone that you won’t even notice a little bit of hair on your clothes and furniture.
+It’s part of Spinone Life!